Amos47/2400/Chapter 1.md

 The Visual Thesaurus defines data as: "A collection of facts from which conclusions may be drawn."
 Hold onto this definition as we further analyse the complex relationship between data and information.

-The visual here implies (states, really) that data and information are synonymous; that they can be used to describe each other, and thus that they are equal.
+The visual on Data above implies (states, really) that data and information are synonymous; that they can be used to describe each other, and thus that they are equal.
 My definition, which clears up some of the ambiguity in the terms data and information, is: *Data is pre-information; potential information; a collection of one or more facts, figures or measurements of some entity whether tangible or not*.

 The online [Business Dictionary](http://businessdictionary.com) defines data as:
 1. Information in raw or unorganized form (such as alphabets, numbers, or symbols) that refer to, or represent, conditions, ideas, or objects.
 Data is limitless and present everywhere in the universe.
 See also information and knowledge.